larkin71/larkin71.github.io/_posts/2014-10-24-grad-school.markdown

 ---
 Why?
 It's the toughest of the 6 interrogative words, but it's the most important one to understand.
 The answer, whether realistic or not, provides a backbone to all difficult life decisions.
 It's the one answer that you can firmly stand your ground with.
 And it's the answer that ultimately makes up your mind.

-With that in mind, don't simply ask that question of the world around you, but of yourself.
+In light of this, don't simply ask that question of the world around you, but of yourself.
 And do it frequently.
 This is the story that brought me to Designli.

 I've always enjoyed learning.
 Building, tinkering, and rebuilding.
 That's what defined me as a young kid.
 Engineering always seemed to be a natural blend of everything that was fun for me, so I came to Ohio State to pursue a degree as a mechanical engineer.
 Ohio State has one of the _coolest_ first year programs for nerdy engineers.
 For 6 months, they submerge you into the world of engineering design.
 A rapid learning environment with a lesson in drafting, CAD, C++ programming, data analysis in MATLAB, report creation, circuit design, proper testing procedures, and experimentation.
 Come spring quarter, this all culminated into the annual robot design challenge, which is essentially a quest to build the most badass robot that could [autonomously navigate](https://www.youtube.com/watch?v=E4sgyj9rT7g) a course through a crafty blend of obstacles.
 I loved it.